6 injured due to jet bridge ‘equipment failure’ at airport

 - President Trump bragged to military in Iraq about 10 percent raise they've not been given

-The airport says the plane has been moved and the incident has not caused further impacts to the airport’s operations.
-No further details were immediately available.
+The airport says the plane has been moved and there have been no further impacts to airport operations.
+An investigation is ongoing.